-Most BELLA+CANVAS definitions are drawn directly from the FLA Code Benchmarks Glossary of Terms and slightly edited for consistency, ease of reference, and expanded as needed for comprehensiveness.
-The exact FLA Code Benchmarks can be found at the following link: https://www.fairlabor.org/sites/default/files/flaworkplace compliance benchmarks rev 10.202 0.pdf
+Most BELLA+CANVAS definitions are drawn directly from the FLA Code Compliance Benchmarks Glossary of Terms and slightly edited for consistency, ease of reference, and expanded as needed for comprehensiveness.
+The exact FLA Code Compliance Benchmarks can be found at the following link:

 BASIC NEEDS.
 The minimum necessary for a worker and two dependents to have access to resources, including food, safe drinking water, clothing, shelter, energy, transportation, education, sanitation facilities, access to health care services, and other essential needs including provisions for unexpected events.
-Where internationally recognized living wage benchmarks are available (such as the regionally specific Anker research methodology15), a more specific family size is utilized.
+Where internationally recognized living wage benchmarks are available (such as the regionally specific Anker research methodology), a more specific family size is utilized.

 BENEFIT.
 Remuneration in cash or in kind, in addition to payment for work done.
 This takes the form of holidays or leave with pay, social security benefits, medical care, health services, various allowances and bonuses, and housing, educational or recreational facilities.
 Additional benefits may be granted by the employer, either on their own initiative or as a result of collective bargaining.
 Not all legally mandated benefits or contributions can be included when evaluating workers' compensation against internationally recognized living wage benchmarks.
 COMPLY / COMPLIANCE.
 To meet local labor laws and regulations, collective agreements (where they exist), applicable codes of conduct, international labor standards, including aspects of human rights that extend beyond the bounds of labor standards.